sunomura/commercialization-public/customize/enterprise/unified-write-filter.md

 If you want to protect a volume with UWF while excluding specific files, folders, or registry keys from being filtered by UWF, you can add them to an exclusion list.

-**Note**
+> [!Note]
-On non-NTFS file system and non-FAT volumes, for example, Extended File Allocation Table (exFAT) volumes, you can protect the volume, but cannot create file exclusions or do file commit operations on the volume.
+> On non-NTFS file system and non-FAT volumes, for example, Extended File Allocation Table (exFAT) volumes, you can protect the volume, but cannot create file exclusions or do file commit operations on the volume.
 Note that writes to excluded files still influence the growth of the Overlay.